Where to stay? What to do? What to see? The official Niagara Falls Information Page

 Customs and Immigration

-All citizens are now required to present a passport or approved document including an enhanced driver’s license or enhanced Identification Card at all border crossing while travelling through North America.
+All citizens are now required to present a passport or approved document including an enhanced driver’s license or enhanced Identification Card at all border crossing while traveling through North America.

 The rates for currency exchange vary in different establishments and there are no laws that enforce these rates of exchange.
 It is advisable to change your money at a bank.
 Banks are normally open from 10am to 4pm Monday to Friday.

 Currency Exchange Centers are located at the Table Rock complex, Victoria Park Gift Shop, Casino Niagara and Fallsview Casino which are open seven days a week.

 The legal drinking age in Ontario is 19.
 Beer and liquor stores are open daily although hours vary.
 Inquire with concierge upon arrival for hours and locations.